vespa-engine/sample-apps/multilingual-search/README.md

 Install `trec_eval`:
 <pre data-test="exec">
-$ git clone https://github.com/usnistgov/trec_eval && cd trec_eval && make install && cd ..
+$ git clone --depth 1 --branch v9.0.8 https://github.com/usnistgov/trec_eval && cd trec_eval && make install && cd ..
 </pre>

 Index the dataset, this also embed the texts and is compute intensive.
 On a M1 laptop,